joch182/3G-Huawei-Propagation-Delay-Tool-Google-Earth/README.md

 * Generate an EPT (Engineering parameter file) with th same cells from previous point.
 It is important the cells has the exact same name (Case sensitive)

+* Run the tool in command line: Python app.py (You could also build the file to get an EXE file)

 * By running the tool the final result will be a KMZ file to be opened with Google Earth.

 ![picture alt](https://github.com/joch182/3G-Huawei-Propagation-Delay-Tool-Google-Earth/blob/master/assets/picture.jpg "3G Propagation Delay")